hazelcast/hazelcast-reference-manual/src/Map-Eviction.md

 Forced eviction mechanism is explained below as steps in the given order:

 * When the normal eviction is not enough, forced eviction is triggered and first it tries to evict approx. 20% of the entries from the current partition.
 It retries this five times.
 * If the result of above step is still not enough, forced eviction applies the above step to all maps.
-This time it might perform eviction from some other partitions too,provided that they are owned by the same thread.
+This time it might perform eviction from some other partitions too, provided that they are owned by the same thread.
 * If that is still not enough to free up your memory, it evicts not the 20% but all the entries from the current partition.
 * if that is not enough, it will evict all the entries from the other data structures; from the partitions owned by the local thread.